flatcar-archive/flatcar-docs/README.md

-# Kinvolk Flatcar Container Linux Documentation
+# Flatcar Container Linux Documentation

 This repository contains the Markdown source of the [Flatcar Container Linux documentation][flatcar-docs].